rwblokzijl/Msc-thesis-EuroToken/thesis.md

 to rely on a decentralized method of consensus.

-While the promise of decentralized finance has merit, another problem is the correction of illicit tranactions.
+While the promise of decentralized finance has merit, another problem is the correction of illicit transactions.
 Stolen Bitcoin can never be retrieved, judgements to pay damages cannot be enforced, assets cannot be frozen, collection agencies cannot lay claim on distributed assets, etc. While some of these practices are considered by many to be cruel and outdated, they do stem